sidhu177/sidhu177.github.io/_posts/20169-07-24-The-idea-of-seniority.md

 ---
 layout: post
-title: "The idea of Seniority in Dev World"
+title: "The idea of Seniority"
 categories: misc
 ---